gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 ##### Possible scenarios

-* If a human operator needs to verify the integrity of etcd cluster backups, particularly in cases of potential backup corruption or re-encryption, they can initiate an `on-demand snapshot compaction` task.
-The success or failure of this snapshot compaction can offer valuable insights into these scenarios.
 * If an operator anticipates a scenario of permanent quorum loss, they can trigger an `on-demand snapshot compaction` to create a compacted full-snapshot.
 This can potentially reduce the recovery time from a permanent quorum loss.
+* As an additional benefit, a human operator can leverage the current implementation of [snapshot compaction](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md), which internally triggers `restoration`.
+Hence, by initiating an `on-demand snapshot compaction` task, the operator can verify the integrity of etcd cluster backups, particularly in cases of potential backup corruption or re-encryption.
+The success or failure of this snapshot compaction can offer valuable insights into these scenarios.

 ##### Task Config